-For a classic and creamy drink to sip on this holiday, check out Eierlikör!
+For a classic and creamy drink to sip on, check out Eierlikör!
 In English, Eierlikör means Egg Liqueur – and there’s definitely no shortage of egg in our egg liqueur recipe!

 Made from raw egg yolk, sugar, and rum this egg-based liqueur is both strong and sweet with different aromas like vanilla.